intersystems-community/DeepSeeWeb/Addons.md

 ## 1. Intro
 DeepSeeWeb supports user addons, that can be created as TypeScript files and compiled to JS.
-This files are to be placed in `/addons` folder on a website in root of DSW.
-The file name should be equal to portlet name that used for custom widget.
+These files are to be placed in `/addons` folder on a website in root of DSW.
+The file name should be equal to portlet name(with prefix `DSW.Addons.`) that used for a custom widget.

 **Note: DSW auto-generates portlets for all addons placed in `/addons` folder with names: `DSW.Addons.{filename}`.**